david-rockwood/fimpad/README.md

 [[[user]]]What is the population of Oklahoma?[[[/user]]]
 ```

-Second, a new opening tag without a closing tag automatically closes the previously opened chat tag within a chat block, so this is also equivalent:
+Second, a new opening tag without a closing tag from the chat tag that precedes it automatically closes the previously opened chat tag within a chat block.
+So this is also equivalent:
 ```
 [[[system]]]Assist concisely.
 [[[user]]]What is the population of Oklahoma?[[[/user]]]
 ```

-Third, there one letter aliases for chat tags, so you can to this:
+Third, there are one letter aliases for chat tags, so you can do this too and get the same result:
 ```
 [[[s]]]Assist concisely.
 [[[u]]]What is the population of Oklahoma?[[[/u]]]